Radhe Shyam: Filming

 The film is shot simultaneously in Telugu and Hindi languages.
 Principal photography commenced on 6 October 2018.
 Filming took place in Hyderabad, Turin (Italy) and Georgia, after which it was suspended due to COVID-19 pandemic in March 2020.
 Filming resumed in Italy in October 2020.
 In December 2020, several scenes were shot at the Falaknuma Palace in Hyderabad.
 Final schedule of the film began on 25 June 2021 in Hyderabad.
+While much of the film was shot on location in London, a particular scene featuring Prabhas in London was shot in India using virtual production technology.
 Filming was completed on 28 July 2021.

 Music

 The film has distinct Hindi and Telugu albums.
 The Hindi soundtrack is composed by Mithoon and Manan Bhardwaj while Justin Prabhakaran is composing the songs in the Telugu version (in addition to Tamil, Kannada, and Malayalam versions).
 Manoj Muntashir and Krishna Kanth are providing lyrics for Hindi and Telugu soundtrack respectively.

 Release

 Theatrical

 Radhe Shyam was released in cinemas on 11 March 2022.
 Earlier, the film was scheduled to release on 30 July 2021, however, it was postponed due to the COVID-19 pandemic in India.
 Later in July 2021, it was announced that the film will be released on 14 January 2022 but in early-January, UV Creations announced that film was postponed due to the Omicron variant.
 In February 2022, it was announced that the film is scheduled to be released on 11 March 2022.
 The film was released in Telugu, Hindi, Tamil, Kannada, and Malayalam languages.

 The film had done a pre-release business of ₹210 crore from the sale of theatrical rights.